gavinmcfarland/stylup/README.md

 ## Configure

-By default `phtml-utility-class` will look for a file called `phtml-utility-class.config.js` at the root of your project.
+By default `stylup` will look for a file called `stylup.config.js` at the root of your project.

 ```js
 // phtml-utility-class.config.js